Isa Tengblad

-Isa Sanna Mattiasdotter Tengblad (born 25 April 1998), known professionally as simply Isa (stylized as ISA) is a Swedish singer, songwriter, and producer.
+Isa Sanna Mattiasdotter Tengblad (born 25 April 1998), previously known as simply Isa (stylized as ISA) and currently as Bladë, is a Swedish singer, songwriter, and producer.
 She is best known for her participations in Melodifestivalen 2015 and Melodifestivalen 2016.
 The nightcore remix of her 2012 single "Bomb" has amassed over 20 million views on YouTube across several re-uploads.
-She independently released her most recent EP in fall 2022, titled "Anxiety Boulevard," which she also produced and wrote.
+She independently released her most recent EP in fall 2022, titled Anxiety Boulevard, which she also produced and wrote.
 In addition to her career as a performer, Tengblad has written and produced songs for artists such as Jordin Sparks and Peg Parnevik.

 Life and career

 Early career

 She participated in Småstjärnorna, which was broadcast on TV4, where she imitated singer Jill Johnson.
 She also competed on Talang Sverige in 2009 as a member of the duo Electrified.
 In the summer of 2012, she released the single "Bomb".
 She performed the song at Sommarkrysset the same year.
 The nightcore remix of the song went viral and has currently surpassed 20 million views on YouTube across several re-uploads.
 In 2014, she released the single "What Are We".